nodepy/nodepy/docs/source/nodepy-pm/package-manifest.md

 ### `dev-dependencies`

 *Optional*.
-Dependencies that are listed here are required only for developing a package, thus they will only be installed when using `ppym install` without additional arguments in the directory where the `package.json` file lives, unless `--production` is specified.
+Dependencies that are listed here are required only for developing a package, thus they will only be installed when using `nodepy-pm install` without additional arguments in the directory where the `package.json` file lives, unless `--production` is specified.
 Also, development dependencies will not be installed transitively.